 - Member of successful trial and settlement teams in counterfeiting and knockoff litigation on behalf of U.S. and international corporations in the areas of trademark, trade dress, unfair competition and false advertising, including both Lanham Act and state law claims.

-- Member of trial team representing a major hospital network in a successful jury trial for enforcement of a noncompete against a prominent surgeon; member of investigative team that prepared litigation against other doctors in violation of noncompetes and successfully settled those claims; assisted in advising healthcare and high-tech clients on noncompetes and nondisclosure agreements.
+- Member of trial team representing a major academic medical system in a successful jury trial for enforcement of a noncompete against a prominent surgeon; member of investigative team that prepared litigation against other doctors in violation of noncompetes and successfully settled those claims; assisted in advising healthcare and high-tech clients on noncompetes and nondisclosure agreements.

 - Assisted with settlement negotiations between healthcare providers and their insurers concerning insurance coverage for cyberattacks that had compromised sensitive patient information.